 “Funky” as a wine descriptor means a lot of different things to many people.
 But for Garba, it’s a catchall for anything unique from what you’d get from a mainstream bottle you picked up at the grocery store.

 “To me, funky means it may not be the most pleasant aroma,” she says.
 “It’s not fruity; it’s not floral.”

 “It’s intriguing and somewhat confusing,” Garba says.
-“Like, why am I excited to drink this wine that smells like a barn?
-At first, you’d imagine that the actual taste would be off-putting, but some of my favorite wines are those with a little funk!”
+“Why am I excited to drink this wine that smells like a barn?
+At first, you’d imagine the actual taste would be off-putting, but some of my favorite wines are those with a little funk!”

-Hearing the words “smoky” or “toasty” may initially turn some off, but one of Cohen’s favorite things to do when describing a wine that may not be as accessible is to tie the aroma to a real-life, feel-good experience, like sitting around the campfire.
+Hearing the words “smoky” or “toasty” may initially turn some off, but one of Cohen’s favorite things when describing a wine that may not be as accessible is to tie the aroma to a real-life, feel-good experience, like sitting around the campfire

 “We can talk about a wine being a bit toasty or having some smoky notes.
 That might be hard for someone to translate to what they’re smelling or tasting in the glass,” Cohen says.
 “I might then say, ‘Think about the smell when you’re sitting around the campfire, and you get a whiff of the smoke.’
 It’s a nice, nostalgic smell that people can relate to.”